undergrad-partner-school

 In 2025, the school enrolled 4,590 students.

 The school reported an out-of-state student body portion of 15% for that year.
-The total number of undergraduate students enrolled at the school was 4,590, 51 of which were international students.
-The number of transfer students at this school was 190.
+There was a total of 4,590 students pursuing undergraduate degrees, including 51 international students.
+190 students enrolled as transfer students.

 Student Population Gender Ratio

-The student body is coeducational, with 710 male and 852 female full-time students in 2025.
+The student body is coeducational, with 710 male and 852 female full-time students in 2025, which speaks volumes for gender equality at this institution.

 Student Population Diversity

-This school had 25 Asian students and 33 Afro-American students in 2025.
-232 undergraduates at this school identified as Hispanic/Latino and 159 as multirace.
-The school also had 9 students who identified as Native Hawaiian or other Pacific Islander, and 35 American Indian or Alaska Native students.
+In 2025, out of the total number of students enrolled at the institution, the number of students of Asian origin was 25, and the number of African American students was 33.
+232 undergraduates at this school declared as Hispanic/Latino and 159 as multirace.
+The school also had 9 students who identified as Native Hawaiian or other Pacific Islander, as well as 35 American Indian or Alaska Native students.
 There were also 110 students whose ethnicity is unknown.

 Cost